What is Corporate Travel Management?

 Save time on booking and expense reports.
 Reduce hassle with built-in budgets and 24/7 expert travel support.

 Over the course of building our product, we’ve learned a lot about the ins and outs of corporate travel — best practices, common challenges, important lingo, and more.
 Questions about these come up again and again, so we created this guide to the most frequently asked questions about corporate travel management to equip you with the information you need to know about what corporate travel management means and where it’s headed.

-Simply put, corporate travel management is how a company handles business-related travel for its employees.
-Beyond managing bookings, corporate travel management involves the logistical, financial, and safety considerations of corporate travel.
+Simply put, corporate travel management is how a company handles business-related travel for its employees — including behind the scenes logistics, expense reporting and duty of care.